Human Resources Development

 Through these efforts, we will continue to foster a culture of on-the-job training where each member can grow and maximize their competencies.

-As well as this, we will promote diversity through the cross-regional appointment of executive candidates based on discussions at the GSCT*1 and GSC*2, as well as the development of these talents in global executive training programs (GEDP*3 and GLDP*4).
+As well as this, we will promote diversity through the cross-regional appointment/assignment of executive candidates based on discussions at the GSCT*1 and GSC*2, as well as the development of these talents in global executive training programs (GEDP*3 and GLDP*4).

 • Global Executive Development Program: Selective training for mid-level executives